pydantic/pydantic/docs/index.md

     Combining these elements, "Pydantic" describes our Python library that provides detail-oriented, rigorous data validation.

+    We’re aware of the irony that Pydantic V1 was not strict in its validation, so if we're being pedantic, "Pydantic" was a misnomer until V2 😉.

 ## Why use Pydantic?

 - **Powered by type hints** &mdash; with Pydantic, schema validation and serialization are controlled by type annotations; less to learn, less code to write, and integration with your IDE and static analysis tools.
 [Learn more…](why.md#type-hints)